 The Monroe Township Fire Department was founded on April 1, 2000 when Monroe Township took over the Johnstown Volunteer Fire Department, Inc at the private fire department’s request.

 Twelve of our full-time firefighter/paramedics are assigned to a 24/48 work schedule.
 This allows us to assign four firefighter/paramedics to work each 24 hour shifts.
 After working a 24 hour shift, these firefighters have two days off.
 This schedule causes these firefighters to work a 56 hour workweek on average.
-In addition to the four full-time firefighter/paramedics assigned to each shift, our goal is to have two intermittent employees on duty as well.
-This staffing model allows us to achieve our goal of having six fully trained firefighters available 24 hours a day 7 days a week.
+In addition to the four full-time firefighter/paramedics assigned to each shift, our goal is to have four intermittent employees on duty as well.
+This staffing model allows us to achieve our goal of having eight fully trained firefighters available 24 hours a day 7 days a week.
 Volunteers provide a valued augmentation to these staffing levels.
-By having six personnel on duty, the Monroe Township Fire Department can staff three ambulances or two fire trucks to meet the needs of the community.
+By having eight personnel on duty, the Monroe Township Fire Department can staff four ambulances or two fire trucks to meet the needs of the community.

 We will provide an appropriate, safe, and professional response to fire, medical and environmental emergencies.
 We are dedicated to minimizing the loss of life and property through suppression, rescue, code enforcement, and educational programs.